pousse-cafe/pousse-cafe.github.io/documentation.md

         }
     }

-The ``@Aggregate`` annotation explicitly links the Root to the Aggregate's Factory and Repository.
+The ``@Aggregate`` annotation explicitly links the root entity with the aggregate's factory and repository.
-It is required by [Pousse-Café's Runtime](#run-your-model) in order to detect it. `@Aggregate`'s `module` annotation links the Aggregate to a given Domain Module.
-A Module is defined by an interface or a class extending or implementing the `poussecafe.domain.Module` interface.
-The `module` attribute is optional, by default an Aggregate is put in the default Module.
+It is required by [Pousse-Café's runtime](#run-your-model) in order to detect it.
+`@Aggregate`'s `module` annotation links the aggregate to a given domain module.
+The `module` attribute is optional, by default an aggregate is put in the default module.

-All Aggregates (and other components like Value Objects, Entities, Services and Domain Processes) in the Module must be defined in sub-packages of the Module definition class (i.e. if a Module class is in package `x.y.z`, then Aggregate classes must be in package `x.y.z` or in a sub-package).
-The default Module is attached to the default Java package.

-`@MessageListener` and `@ProducesEvent` annotate a Message Listener i.e. a method which handles a given Command or Domain Event (see [below](#handle-messages) for an extended explanation on this).

-Aggregate Root's ``newDomainEvent`` method returns a new instance of Domain Event implementation.

-Aggregate Root's ``issue`` method queues the Domain Event for issuance after the Aggregate is successfully persisted.

-The ``Product.Attributes`` interface defines the data model of an Entity (and in particular, the Aggregate Root).
+The ``Product.Attributes`` interface defines the data model of an entity (and in particular, the aggregate root).
 Each attribute is defined by a method returning an instance of ``Attribute<V>`` where ``V`` is the type of the attribute.

-The type of the value of an Attribute may be a primitive type, a Value Object (i.e. a class extending `ValueObject`) or a collection aforementioned types.
-Regular POJOs may be used as well but the Attributes of an Entity should be as much as possible expressed in terms of Domain terms in order to prevent any leak of non-domain elements.
+The type of the value of an Attribute may be a primitive type, a value object (i.e. a class extending `ValueObject`) or a collection of aforementioned types.
+Regular POJOs may be used as well but the Attributes of an entity should be as much as possible expressed in terms of domain terms in order to prevent any leak of non-domain elements.

 Below example illustrates an implementation of ``Product.Attributes`` interface.